We are managing our forestlands for long-term environmental benefit.

 FSC itself does not issue certificates for forestland management.
 Rather, a host of certification bodies, independent of the FSC, assess applicants against FSC standards.
 It is through this independent assessment process that it is determined whether or not specific organizations are awarded FSC certification.
 This separation of power allows FSC to remain subjective and true to its intentions.

 Humboldt Redwood is honored to have obtained FSC certification in 2009.
 We take our policies of environmental stewardship very seriously.
-We also work hard to lessen the environmental impact of redwood.
 We consider FSC certification a badge of honor, as well as an affirmation of our forward-thinking, environmentally sustainable policies.